vaiosstyl/bibook/bibook/pairwise/waterman.md

 :align: left
 :width: 50%

-We follow the alignment backwards from the matrix element with the largest value, $\max_{i,j} S_{ij}$, value corner to the first encountered cell with a value of zero, and mark the found optimal path with blue arrows.
+We follow the alignment backwards from the matrix element with the largest value, $\max_{i,j} S_{ij}$, to the first encountered cell with a value of zero, and mark the found optimal path with blue arrows.
 ```

 ### Exercises